scottdelly/passover/haggadah.md

 # Yahatz — Divide, Breaking the middle matzah

 **Guide**:  Break the middle matzah into two parts.
-It should be broken by hand rather than cut since such is the way of the poor.
-Take larger part, wrap it in napkin and save for the conclusion of the meal.
-Try — but not too hard — to keep it from being stolen by the children because it must be available for the end of the meal.
+It should be broken by hand rather than cut.
+Wrap the larger part in napkin and save for the conclusion of the seder.

+**Rabbi**: We can't finish the seder without the middle matzah.
+It's our dessert!

 # Magid — Narrate